Menithal/ActionCameraPlugin/readme.md

 - `cameraBodyAngle`: The Angle (in Degrees) the camera will be infront of the avatar
 - `cameraBodySensitivity`: How fast to detect a turn to swap sides.
 Smaller the value, the more sensitive.
 - `disableGunCamera`: Disable Gun / Scope Camera
-- `cameraGunFov`: Degrees the camera will goto.
-45 is default, CHANGE ONLY IF GAME SUPPORTS THIS ON RUN TIME.
-Suggested 40-90
 - `cameraGunHeadAlignAngleTrigger`: the amount of degrees your head must be aligned with the path your weapons to count as looking down the sights. by default it is 25 degrees
 - `cameraGunHeadDistanceTrigger`: Distance at which the gun camera starts to be triggered.
 - `cameraGunEyeVerticalOffset`:  the amount of vertical offset from your dominant eye to down the ironsight raycast.